If you're looking for a pair of the best smart glasses around, we've got you covered right here.

 Best smart glasses Snap - Snap Spectacles 4th Generation

 If you're wanting a pair of AR smart glasses specifically designed for the use of content creation, then the Snap Spectacles 4th Generation should be a handy choice.

 For starters, they're integrated with Snapchat for the purpose of superimposing AR effects made within the app, which can be used for everything from playing games like basketball or fetch with a virtual dog, to calling and sending messages to friends.

-Read More: The Best VR Headsets of 2022
+Read More: Best VR headsets

 The panels present should be sharp with a 2000 nit quoted brightness, which means the Snap Spectacles 4th Generation looks to be suitable for both indoor and outdoor use, which is handy for the purposes of content creation.

 There is a small caveat though - they aren't on general sale.
 To get the glasses, you'll need to fill in an application form on the glasses' product page, and they're only being given to a small number of people.